Over 2000 years ago Hippocrates stated that “all disease begins in the gut.”

 Hydrochloric acid is essential to protein digestion and the assimilation of vitamins and minerals.
 Overtime, low stomach acid can lead to serious health consequences.
 Those with low stomach acid (hypochlorhydria) or no stomach acid (achlorhydria) often complain of bloating, belching, a feeling of heaviness in the stomach after eating, loss of desire to eat meat or feeling full after eating only a small amount of food.
 And then, there are those with little or no stomach acid who experience absolutely no symptoms at all!

 Bile is necessary for the emulsification of fats, absorbing fat soluble vitamins A, D, E, K and your body’s ability to detox and eliminate toxins.
 When the gallbladder is congested or the bile is sticky, your body will not break down or emulsify the fats that you eat, digestion is compromised, nutrient deficiencies increase, it’s difficult to lose fat, and toxins accumulate.

 5. Eat s-l-o-w-l-y.
 Did you know that fast eaters have more belly fat, higher glucose and insulin levels, more nutrient deficiencies, and experience more digestive problems?

 Your stomach does not have teeth!
-Chew your food thoroughly until it’s liquefied so it’s broken down, enzymes are activated, and nutrients can be absorbed.
+Food must be chewed until it’s liquefied so it’s broken down, enzymes are activated, and nutrients can be absorbed.
 As a bonus, you’ll eat less and your brain will receive signals from digestive hormones secreted by the gastrointestinal tract that you’re full and well nourished.